 When you’re happy with the level of colour lift, hop in the shower and make sure you rinse the bleach out of your hair thoroughly.
 Follow with a good hydrating and repairing conditioner.
 Remember to stay away from heat tools and allow your hair to dry naturally to minimise the risk of damage.

 If heat is required, McCowan suggests investing in tools with temperature control settings.
 “I love the entire Cloud Nine range as they all have this feature, allowing you to use a lower heat to style.
-I absolutely love the Airshot Hairdryer as it also helps to tame frizz whilst drying your hair.”
+I absolutely love the Airshot Hairdryer (was $240 now $200 at Cloud Nine) as it also helps to tame frizz whilst drying your hair.”

-After bleaching your hair, it’s important to incorporate repairing products into your routine, such as OGX Renewing Moroccan Argan Oil Shampoo and Conditioner or Verb Ghost Shampoo.
+After bleaching your hair, it’s important to incorporate repairing products into your routine, such as OGX Renewing Moroccan Argan Oil Shampoo and Conditioner ($9.99 at Chemist Warehouse).
 McCowan also recommends using a hair mask at least once a week to help repair and strengthen your hair after bleaching it.
 “It is also imperative to incorporate a toning product into your routine to stop your hair from turning brassy,” says McCowan.
-“Evo’s Platinum Blonde Fabuloso Colour Boosting Treatment keeps yellow tones at bay, and works to nourish, condition, repair and enhance shine.”
+“Evo’s Platinum Blonde Fabuloso Colour Boosting Treatment ($39.95 at Adore Beauty) keeps yellow tones at bay, and works to nourish, condition, repair and enhance shine.”

 Tossing up whether or not to take the platinum blonde plunge?
-Check out 10 celebrities that’ll inspire you to go blonder.
+Check out these famous redheads who have dabbled with blonde (and vice versa).

 Erin Docherty is a Beauty Writer for BEAUTYcrew, Beauty Editor for Women's Health magazine and a Grooming Writer for Men's Health magazine.
 She has a keen interest in cosmeceutical skin care and is currently working on minimising her 9-step skin care routine – because ain’t nobody got time for that.
 When she’s not writing about the latest beauty news, or applying copious amounts of serum, you can find her spending all her money in Sephora.